 Ft.
 Worth is a unique area when it comes to honeybees.
 Our warmer than average winters rarely fall below freezing and if they do it does not last long.
 Our wet springs and plentiful grassy areas with our giant oaks, cotton wood and hack-berry trees make for an abundance of honey bees.
 With the plethora of honeybees unfortunately sometimes they end up in places they are not supposed to be.
 Below we will discuss some of the seasonal observations and bee removal specific for Ft.
 Worth Texas.
 For all your bee related issues you can also call us:

 Spring swarm season in Ft.
-Worth Texas is always buzzing with many new honeybee swarms needing swarm removal.
+Worth Texas is always buzzing with many new honeybee swarms needing to be removed from homes and businesses.
 Honeybees are very distinct in their swarm shape consisting of bees’ furry thorax and yellow and black bands that range from light bright yellow to almost black.
 Odds are if you see a cluster of flying insects in the spring and it is not in a structure it is most likely a honeybee swarm.
 These swarm of bees tend to anchor themselves on small branches of trees and range from a baseball sized ball to bigger than two watermelons.
 Occasionally customers will have a honeybee swarm on their house or other places.
 So, what to do if you "Have a honeybee swarm on my house," you ask?
-The best option is always a live bee removal by a professional beekeeper and not to use pest control or exterminators.
+The best option is always a live honey bee removal in Fort Worth by a professional beekeeper and not to use pest control or exterminators.
 Swarms rarely are Africanized bees.
 Quite the opposite.
 That group of honeybees is quite calm as the new queen bee and honeybee scouts look for a new place to make a new beehive.
-Despite being full of honey and very docile when swarming, it is still recommended to use a professional bee control service.
+Despite being full of honey and very docile when swarming, it is still recommended to use a professional local bee control company in Fort Worth.
 If you happen to catch a honeybee swarm mid-flight it is an amazing experience.
 Below is a video we managed to catch right as a very large colony of bees arrived.
 Unlike other flying insects as a yellow jacket or carpenter bee only honeybees group together to form a bee hive like this in such unusual places here in Texas.
-It is always best to use a professional bee removal company when removing swarms.
+It is always best to use an experienced Fort Worth honey bee removal service when removing swarms.
 Never should they use powders to treat a swarm as this will sicken the bees.
 A beekeeper can easily brush a swarm of bees into a box and save the bees for a future beehive.

 Bee Removal Specialists